-When Dr. Martin Luther King, Jr. spoke in the Ayer Memorial Chapel in 1957, he was not yet widely known, but his heartfelt speech would affect Peddie graduates for the rest of their lives.
-More than 50 years later, the chapel has hosted presidents and governors, scholars and scientists, friends and alumni -- and students who will become all of those things themselves.
+When Dr. Martin Luther King, Jr. spoke in the Ayer Memorial Chapel in 1957, he was not yet widely known.
+But his heartfelt speech would affect Peddie graduates for the rest of their lives.
+Over the next 50 years, the chapel has hosted presidents and governors, scholars and scientists, friends and alumni — and students who will become all of those things themselves.

 Dedicated in 1951 to the young Peddie men who died in World War II and funded by donations of their classmates and fellow alumni, the chapel stands as a monument to the school's deep history.
 It remains a literal and figurative centerpiece of the Peddie campus and student life, a reminder of all those who came before.

 During Valentines week, we pull from the archives this timeless piece by science teacher Shani Peretz Ph.D. written about one of her greatest loves: teaching.

 Honoring Rev. Dr. Martin Luther King's legacy requires more than talking about the history of the Civil Rights Movement.
 The Black Student Union presented a program which emphasized a call to action for each member of the Peddie community.

 Brooke Perlman '19 provided a welcome distraction for Israeli children who live in constant fear of attack.

 Hearing her 89 year-old great-grandmother share her story of growing up made the history of the American Civil Rights Movement feel much more personal for Amaris Calhoun '21.

 Coach Rulewich shares lessons learned from a being on one of the worst college basketball teams in the history of the NCAA.

 Samantha Scott '18 talks about the impact of kindness.